sassoftware/saspy/saspy/doc/source/install.rst

     path.
 On Windows, you might be able to simply enter ``java``.
 If that is not successful, enter the fully qualified path. iomhost -
-    (Required) The resolvable host name, or IP address to the IOM server. iomport -
+    (Required) The resolvable host name, or IP address to the IOM object spawner.
+    New in 2.1.6; this can be a list of all the object spawners hosts if you have load balanced object spawners.
+    This provides Grid HA (High Availability) iomport -
-    (Required) The port that IOM server is listening on for workspace connections. classpath -
+    (Required) The port that object spawner is listening on for workspace server connections (workspace server port - not object spawner port!). classpath -
     (Required) The CLASSPATH to the IOM client JAR files and saspyiom.jar. authkey -